Kungsbacka/LifecycleManager/README.md

 * Start SQL Agent job for Active Directory import

 ## Additional information
 This solution is tailored specifically for Kungsbacka municipality.
 Schema for the two databases are not included here, but may get published later.
-Missing are also Kungsbacka.DS, Kungsbacka.AccountTasks and Kungsbacka.CommonExtensions.
-These will be moved to GitHub in the near future.

 ## TODO
 Improve logging